rainyLeo/frontend-notes/notes/http.md

-## HTTP请求
+## HTTP

-** URL **
+**URL**

 -URLs specify protocol, server, and local resource
 - syntax : <scheme>://<user>:<password>@<host>:<port>/<path>;<params>?<query>#<frag>
-- Say you want to fetch the URL http://www.joes-hardware.com/seasonal/index-fall.html:
+Say you want to fetch the URL http://www.joes-hardware.com/seasonal/index-fall.html:
  1. The first part of theURL(http) is the URL scheme.
-The scheme tells a web client how to access the resource.
-In this case, the URL says to use the HTTP protocol.
+The scheme tells a web client
  2. The second part of the URL (www.joes-hardware.com) is the server location.
-This tells the web client where the resource is hosted, the host name can be provided as a hostname, as above (“www.joes-hardware.com”) or as an IP address.
-The port component identifies the network port on which the server is listening.
-For HTTP, which uses the underlying TCP protocol, the default port is 80.
  3. The third part of the URL (/seasonal/index-fall.html) is the resource path.
-The path tells what particular local resource on the server is being requested.
+The
  4. parameters, query strings, fragments

 - Encoding Mechanisms: To get around the limitations of a safe character set representation, an encoding scheme was devised to represent characters in a URL that are not safe.
-The encoding simply represents the unsafe character by an “escape” notation, consisting of a per- cent sign (%) followed by two hexadecimal digits that represent the ASCII code of the character.
+The encoding simply represents the unsafe character by an “escape” notation, consisting of a percent sign (%) followed by two hexadecimal digits that represent the ASCII code of the character.
  - % Reserved escape token for encoded characters
  - / Reserved for delimiting splitting up path segments in the path component
  - .
 Reserved in the path component